CorrieRB/16S_ITS_Analysis/README.md

 # 16S_ITS_Analysis

-This is my 16S pipeline :)
+This is a Github repository containing functions useful for 16S and ITS sequencing analysis.